manazevedof/RepData_PeerAssessment2/repdata-assess2.md

 ####Properties and Crop Damage

-The records presents values in thousands, millions and billions of dollars.
-In this case, the first step, consisted of bring all the costs to a same base, millions of dollars.
+The records present values in thousands, millions and billions of dollars.
+In this case, the first step consisted of bringing all the costs to a same base, millions of dollars.
 In a similar way as the one described above, three indicators were created.
 The first two consisted of the costs aggregation for each type of event and damage.
 The third one sums the two costs.
 In this case it was not necessary a use of any kind of weight.